OfficeDev/hands-on-labs/O3652/O3652-5-Create-and-Test-an-Office-Add-in-in-Office-Online/QuickStart.md

 ## Get an Office 365 developer environment
 To complete the exercises below, you will require an Office 365 developer environment.
 Navigate to https://tryoffice.azurewebsites.net and use the code `BuildChallenge` to get an administrator username and password to one.

-**Prerequisites**

-This lab requires that you have the Yeoman generator for Office Add-ins installed.
-The Yeoman generator requires other tools to run, including Node.js, Git, Gulp, and Bower.
-These tools have been installed on this computer already.

 ## Exercise 1: Create an add-in with the Yeoman generator

 1. Open a terminal/command prompt.